 Izabella Natrins – Food | Health | Lifestyle

-As a Certified GAPS Practitioner (Intestinal & Digestive Health), a Food & Lifestyle Health Advocate, a qualified Nutritional Chef and an experienced health researcher & writer, I’ve learned from helping scores of others – and from the experience of my own health challenges – that our food and our lifestyle is THE solution to much better health at any age.
+As a Certified GAPS Practitioner (Intestinal & Digestive Health), a Nutrition & Lifestyle Health Expert and Coach, a qualified Nutritional Chef and an experienced health researcher & writer, I’ve learned from helping scores of others – and from the experience of my own health challenges – that our food and our lifestyle is THE solution to much better health at any age.

 As a partner, a mum & a grand-mum, I know ‘busy’!
 All around me I see women like me, who are tired of being tired and tired of struggling.

 But with the right support, we can all develop the knowledge, skills, tools and the confidence to make the rest of our life the BEST of our life!